Samuel Loric: Professional contract in Lorient

 On the last day of January 2019, Samuel Loric signed his first professional contract with FC Lorient, before being loaned back to Vannes until the end of the National 2 season.

 Loric made his professional debut for Lorient in the 2019–20 season on 13 August 2019, starting in a 2–1 Coupe de la Ligue loss against Le Mans.

 But after a season where he mainly played with Lorient reserve in National 2, while Vincent Le Goff retained the spot on the left of the defense in their 2019–20 Ligue 2 winning campaign, Loric was loaned to US Avranches for the 2020–21 National season.
 Despite a season with ups and downs for the Norman club, the young left-back was one of the standout players of his team, notably scoring a goal and delivering an assist in the two Normandy derbies against Quevilly-Rouen.

 Back in Lorient for their second consecutive season in Ligue 1, Samuel Loric was included in the first team for the summer preparation, playing the pre-season friendlies, most notably scoring the only goal of a 1–0 away win against FC Nantes.

 Christophe Pélissier awarded him his league debut on 21 November 2021, in what was deemed an honorable performance against Angers, despite the 1–0 away loss.

 On 10 January 2023, Loric joined Ligue 2 club Quevilly-Rouen on loan until the end of the season.

+Magdeburg

+On 29 August 2024, Loric signed with 1.
+FC Magdeburg in Germany.